-NTNU’s Industrial Ecology Program say that making “ unprecedented changes” in the international economy could be much easier if society drastically modifies the way it views economic growth.
+Scientists at NTNU’s Industrial Ecology Program say that making “unprecedented changes” in the international economy could be much easier if society drastically modifies the way it views economic growth.

 Society has to go to zero emissions pretty much overnight.
 Whether we like it or not, this challenge won’t be met without the corresponding (overnight) changes in society.
 We need to start thinking, ‘Is the carbon footprint that comes from different economic activities actually worth it in terms of societal outcomes?’
 There is potential to live fulfilling lives with much less environmental impact.